Canyildiz1386/jan-lang/README.md

 Follow the project, star it ⭐, or reach out on [GitHub Issues](https://github.com/Canyildiz1386/jan-lang/issues)!

-Made with ❤️ by Jan.
+Made with ❤️ by Can Yildiz.